-This collection of classroom resources features all the pupil activities from our Developing expertise in teaching redox chemistry course for teachers, from our Teaching Chemistry series.
+This collection of classroom resources features activities from our Redox chemistry course for teachers, from our Teaching Chemistry series.
 This collection is most valuable to those who have attended this course and wish to put into practice with their students some of the ideas and activities presented as part of that event.
 Please note that this list is not exhaustive; not all trainer activities have a corresponding classroom resource.
 In some circumstances there is variation between the training resource and classroom resource.

 Examine the reactions between various metals and metal salt solutions